Getting a Grip on Reflexive Verbs

 I comb my hairPenteio-me

-Here’s how you might hear this in a real chat:
+Here’s how this often sounds in a real conversation:

 EnglishPortuguese